rtaibah/dubai-font-cdn/README.md

 This repo uses [Raw Git](http://rawgit.com) which is a free service, but it comes with [no uptime guarantee or support guarantees](https://github.com/rgrove/rawgit/blob/master/FAQ.md#i-need-guaranteed-100-uptime-should-i-use-cdnrawgitcom)

+Font files are downloaded from http://www.dubaifont.com and they hold all the rights for this font.